JarateKing/jarconfig/README.md

 # jarconfig
-config for tf2 designed to provide additional functions and make scripting easier

-notably, this is not a graphics config
+A scripting suite for tf2 designed to provide many common scripts and functions in a unified environment.
+Unlike graphics cfgs or player cfgs, jarconfig provides new commands and functions to use and integrates many different features into scripts.

 ## Install Instructions